google/fuzzer-test-suite/engine-comparison/README.md

 After a user-specified number of fuzzer iterations or time limit, each runner kills its fuzzer and sends a final snapshot to Google Cloud Storage.
 Included in the final snapshot are summary statistics and any crash reproducers.
-If the user has specified multiple trials to be executed, the runner will run the fuzzer again, uploading new snapshots, until all trials have been completed.
-Runners automatically shut down and delete themselves when finished with all trials.
+After all summary data is uploaded, runners automatically shut down and delete themselves.

 When all runners are finished executing and the dispatcher has processed all of their snapshots, the dispatcher also shuts itself down.